omgnetwork/omgnetwork.github.io/docs/old/block-explorer-troubleshooting.md

 ### Dishonest operator
-The table describes how a dishonest operator may interfere with the state of the OmiseGO Network:
+The table describes how a dishonest operator may interfere with the state of the OMG Network:

 | Event | Description |
 | -------- | ------- |